 We played rock-paper-scissors and we got paired like this: me-Heejun, Inseong-Seungjun and Youjin stayed, as a judge.

 “Remember about walkie-talkies,” Youjin said.
 “Keep in touch.
 And don’t fall off somewhere, I beg you.”

 That was really bad joke, even for him.
 We decided to change rules and our goal was to collect as much cones as we could.
 Those who first bring cones in a designated place, win.
 This was a piece of cake, but I didn’t understand how this supposed to be less dangerous than hide and seek.

 “Maybe because we’re in pairs,” Heejun said, when I thought about it loudly.
 “Hyung, can you hold it for me?”

 I took care of his bag, while he was tying shoes.
 I took my time looking around a bit.
-It was sunny day, so I was not scared anymore.
+It was a sunny day, so I wasn’t scared anymore.
 Perhaps only from different angle this forest looked spooky.

 “Are you done?”
 I called and turned around.